 The CFP will be a $1 billion private equity fund utilizing $100 million in concessionary capital to mobilize an additional $900 million in institutional capital.
 Concessionary investors like governments and philanthropic foundations will take first loss positions in the fund in order to reduce the risk for institutional capital.
 The resulting concessionary to private mobilization ratio will be among the highest in the industry and will establish an important benchmark for funds to follow.
 To achieve this ratio, the fund will focus on investments in more stable, middle-income markets.

-The AI team has designed an innovative distribution waterfall that takes into account the concerns of first-mover concessionary capital.
+The Aligned Climate Capital team has designed an innovative distribution waterfall that takes into account the concerns of first-mover concessionary capital.
 While elements of this type of waterfall are familiar to DFI participants - this will be new for philanthropic foundations and governments.
 Should the CFP be successful, there is high potential for a demonstration effect and replication by these parties to continue playing catalytic roles alongside institutional investors in similar funds going forward.